mwy912/P.K.E./README.md

-let me start by thanking those of you who found this by whatever means.
+Let me start by thanking those of you who found this by whatever means.

-this game is still a Work In Progress. it is playable although there are some bugs im still wprking through...  thank you for ypur support along the way.
+this game is still a Work In Progress. it is playable although there are some bugs I am still working through...  thank you for ypur support along the way.